nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hids.rst

      If the HID report configuration is identical to the configuration used for one of the existing devices, you can use the same |GATT_HID| configuration.

 The HID Service application module forwards the information about the enabled HID notifications to other application modules using ``hid_report_subscription_event``.
-These notifications are enabled by the connected Bluetooth Central.
+These notifications are enabled by the connected Bluetooth® Central.
 By default, the ``hids`` application module starts forwarding the subscriptions right after the Bluetooth connection is secured.

 You can define additional delay for forwarding the notifications on connection (:kconfig:`CONFIG_DESKTOP_HIDS_FIRST_REPORT_DELAY`).